|Birthdate||January 25, 1985|

-|College:||Chadron State - NE|
+|College||Chadron State - NE|

-Official reported injury data for Danny Woodhead.
+No news for Danny Woodhead.

 Danny Woodhead is a running back for the Los Angeles Chargers.
 He wears jersey number 39.